fit-r2lab/r2lab.inria.fr/django/markdown/hardware.md

 ### Methodology

 Experimental scenarios can be created using standard tools.
-We also provide [tutorials, and python libraries](tutorial.md) that can optionnally help you efficiently orchestrate the complete experimental workflow, from deployment to data collection.
+We also provide [tutorials, and Python libraries](tutorial.md) that can optionally help you efficiently orchestrate the complete experimental workflow, from deployment to data collection.
 </div>
 </div> <!-- row -->